20 Things Not To Do In Hong Kong In 2025

 5. Don’t Just Carry Beach And Casual Wear

-Before visiting Hong Kong one must know that Chinese people are very particular about their dress code.
+Wondering what not to wear in Hong Kong?
+One must know that Chinese people are very particular about their dress code.
 If you want to dine in ritzy places, wear an appropriate dress or you might not even be allowed to dine in.

 6. Don’t Just Eat Chinese Food